-Con Air: 5 Things That Don't Make Sense About The 90s Action Flick
+Con Air: 5 Things That Don't Make Sense About The '90s Action Flick

 - Why is John Malkovich so good?
 The man has no business being so good in his portrayal of Cyrus "The Virus" Grissom and anyone else would bomb with those lines, but he absolutely kills it here.

 - Why didn't they use the more popular LeAnn Rimes version of "How Do I Live" to bookend the movie?
-She probably would have won the Academy Award.
+She probably would have won the Academy Award (I’m kidding, there was no beating “My Heart Will Go On'').

-Is there anything about Con Air that doesn't make sense to you or are willing to let everything go because this is just such an insanely fun movie?
-Let me know in the comments below.
+All in all, Con Air is, in my humble opinion, still one of the best action movies.
+I mean we’re still talking about the epic movie and how it all came together 25 years after it first opened in theaters and gave the world one of the best lines of all time.